Glacor/KeepTxt/README.md

 **Productivity Tips**

-Try these aliases for keeptxt in your ~/.bash_aliases file:
+Try this alias in your ~/.bash_aliases to quickly list your notes:

     alias kl='kt -l'
-    alias kto='kt -o'

 Use KeepTxt's print function (-p) to create a hardcopy backup of all of your notes.